tramitit/guides/en/bulgaria/registration_of_surname_change_after_marriage.md

 categories:
 - Bulgaria
 date: '2024-06-07'
-description: Learn how to register your new surname in your home country after marrying overseas.
-Required documents, procedures, providers, and important details included.
+description: Learn how to register your new surname in your home country after getting married abroad.
+Follow our step-by-step guide and essential document checklist.
 draft: false
-meta_title: Changing Surname after Foreign Marriage Guide | Procedures & Documents
+meta_title: 'Guide: Registering Your New Surname Post-Marriage Abroad'
-title: Changing Surname after Foreign Marriage Guide | Procedures & Documents
+title: 'Guide: Registering Your New Surname Post-Marriage Abroad'
 translationKey: bulgaria-registration_of_surname_change_after_marriage
 ---

 ## Description
 ### What is it?